What is team development?

 This is not a process of instruction and execution but rather a process where decisions and goals are set and achieved together as a team.
 Once this development process starts the manager and his employee becomes the team.

 Most of the time the new employee will need development that will make him a bigger asset for the organization.
 It will also benefit the manager as each individual contributes to the overall team effort of the people that he is leading.

 Doing continuous development of individuals in a team ensure that there is a bond between team members and their manager.

-At the end of the day, it is the overall goal of the organisation that counts and having a well developed and structured team reporting to you will make it so much easier to achieve these goals.
+At the end of the day, it is the overall goal of the organization that counts and having a well developed and structured team reporting to you will make it so much easier to achieve these goals.

 For you to have a well-developed team of skilled employees it will be to necessary to have a full development program in place.

 This development process must include: